 Serious as a heart attack: Would you know the symptoms if and when they happen?

-Every outdoorsman needs to know the symptoms of a heart attack.
-Here’s the story of my wake-up call that happened last year.
+Every outdoorsman should know the symptoms of a heart attack.
+Here’s the story of my wake-up call that happened two years ago.

 by Leon Pantenburg